abdelghafarabdelmordy/create-vm-terraform-vsphere/README.md

-# create-vm--terraform-vsphere-
+# create-vm-terraform-Vsphere
-using TF to create VM from another VM or Template on vmware vsphere
+using TF to create a VM from another VM or Template on VMware Vsphere